ArastunM/Cloth-Sim/README.md

 # Cloth Simulator
 A simple 2D cloth simulator, written in C++ SFML.
-Program provides realistic tearing and moving/dragging of the cloth.
+Program provides realistic *tearing* and *moving*/*dragging* of the cloth.

 The simulation works based on the principles of [Verlet Integration](https://en.wikipedia.org/wiki/Verlet_integration).
-The cloth consists of particles and constraints (sticks connecting the particles).
+The cloth consists of *particles* and *constraints* (sticks connecting the particles).
 The force is applied to the small particles and sticks adjust accordingly.

 <p align="center">
    <img src="demo/example-gif.gif" alt="animated" />